 Added by Bob Franklin on January 27, 2012 at 11:35pm — No Comments

 This week we've got a rippin' 2-story single family dwelling.
 Share your strategies, tactics and experience!

 Added by Matt McDowell on January 27, 2012 at 9:30am — No Comments

 The firehouse and training grounds are very fun places to be.
 Lighthearted jokes and razzing are the norm - and quite honestly a very healthy behavior.
 Good-natured poking and prodding creates friendships, camaraderie, trust, and some of the best nicknames in the fire service.
-However, when…Continue
+However, when good-natured fun turns to hazing, you need to step in and stop the…Continue